Friday, August 30, 2013

 Friday, August 2, 2013

-For us the most visible abandoned project is the Unik Hotel (unique).
-It is situated the main road on the south-western side of the island.
+For us, the most visible abandoned project is the Unik Hotel (unique).
+It is situated on the main road on the south-western side of the island.
 That’s the property I for a few years jokingly referred to as my future employer, with imaginary plans to be the general manager.
-Eventually I realized the hotel was not going to be finished anytime in my working lifetime, so darn it all, I just had to retire.
+Eventually, I realized the hotel was not going to be finished anytime in my working lifetime, so darn it all, I just had to retire.

-Unik Hotel 75 luxury suites, complete with personal butler
+Unik Hotel 75 luxury suites with personal butler

 Unfinished condo project on Playa Media Luna

-Another unfinished and very visible project is on Playa Media Luna, the north-eastern area of the island.
+Another unfinished and very visible project is on Playa Media Luna, the northeastern area of the island.
 This project progressed as far as opening the display suite, and selling a few condos before the finances bottomed out.
 The location is stunning, facing a crescent-shaped beach, and the multi-hued waters.
-This beach is a favourite place for the sea turtles to lay eggs, a great spot to watch the release of thousands of baby turtles in September and October.
+This beach is a favourite place for sea turtles to lay eggs and a great spot to watch the release of thousands of baby turtles in September and October.

 There is always hope, hope that some or all of these projects will be finished.
 Sometimes one person’s difficulties can be another person’s opportunity.